Is there a relationship between AGN and star formation in IR-bright AGNs?: RESULTS AND DISCUSSION

 We next perform partial Spearman rank analysis \citep[PSRA, e.g.][]{kns76,isobe86,ans96} between the AGN and IR properties.
 PSRA allows for a correlation analysis in the general multivariate case, and tests for correlations between subsamples of parameters while holding constant all other variables in the matrix.
 In particular, these tests allow us to investigate correlations independent of the, otherwise dominant, effect of redshift.
 To account for lower limits in our data\footnote{Absorption corrected X-ray flux and luminosity with HR$=$1 were treated as lower limits.}, we use the survival analysis package ASURV \citep{lavalley92} to calculate the bivariate Spearman ranks that are then input to PSRA.

 All luminosities (\lx, \lir, \lfir, L$_{60}$, L$_{100}$) are found to be primarily and significantly correlated with redshift ($P<0.005$, not listed in the table).
-The correlation probabilities between pairs of luminosities and fluxes are given in Table~\ref{tab:pca}.
-No significant correlations are found in the main sample except for \lx\ vs $L_{\rm IR}$ after removing the redshift effect.
+The partial correlation probabilities between pairs of luminosities and fluxes are given in Table~\ref{tab:pca}.
+No significant correlations are found in the main sample after removing the redshift effect, except for \lx\ vs $L_{\rm IR}$.
 However, for the combined sample, significant correlations are present in $F_{\rm X}$ vs $F_{\rm 100}$ and $L_{\rm X}$ vs $L_{\rm 100}$, as well as in $F_{\rm X}$ vs $F_{\rm 60}$ and $L_{\rm X}$ vs $L_{\rm 60}$.
-The partial correlations between \lx\ and the broad-band IR luminosities (\lir, \lfir), are not as significant ($P=0.011$, $P=0.061$, respectively).
+The partial correlations between \lx\ and the broad-band IR luminosities (\lir, \lfir), are marginally significant ($P=0.011$, $P=0.061$, respectively).
 Since our primary motivation is to determine whether or not there is a correlation between star formation and AGN, we also test the partial correlation between \lirsf\ vs \lagn.
-However, these correlations are not significant.
-Considering all correlations results, along with the relatively low AGN correction for \lfir ($\sim$5\%, Sec~\ref{sec:sed}), we used \lfir\ and $L_{\rm 100}$ as reliable proxies for the SFR.
-The significant partial correlations between $L_{\rm X}$ vs $L_{\rm 100}$ and $F_{\rm X}$ vs $F_{\rm 100}$ thus suggest an AGN-SF connection, which remains significant after accounting for redshift dependence.
-The lack of correlation between \lirsf\ and \lagn\ is consistent with this conclusion if the uncertainties and increased dispersion arising from the AGN subtraction process masks any real correlation.
+However, this correlation is not significant.